FirstGearGames/FishNet/README.md

 Discord: https://discord.gg/fishnetworking

-# Reinvesting For Our Future
+# Reinvesting In Our Future
   Between 15-25% of monthly profits are reinvested into Fish-Networking.
 The use of these funds can range from tipping our helpers to hiring coders to support more third-party extensions or complete backlogged features.

 # Donation Options